Wish Recovery’s Blog Category

 Have You Heard About These Lesser-Known Benefits of Addiction Recovery?

 Addiction recovery is a difficult journey with many ups and downs.
 However, many people don’t realize that, in addition to the apparent benefits of sobriety, there is a host of lesser-known but equally important benefits that come with recovery from a substance or alcohol use disorder (SUD/AUD).
-These rewards often come in surprising packages and are often overlooked or underestimated by those in recovery.
+These rewards come in surprising packages and are often overlooked or underestimated by those in recovery.

 This blog post will take a closer look at some of these lesser-known benefits.
 We will review the mental, physical, and emotional rewards that come with the hard work of recovery and show that the process can be advantageous.